Flexible Spending Accounts (FSA)

 The carry over provision of the use-it-or-lose rule does not apply to the Dependent Care FSA and funds remaining in this account are forfeited after the plan year.

 To participate in FSA, you must complete an enrollment form.
 The minimum contribution for a Medical FSA is $25.00 per pay period, and Dependent Care FSA is $50.00 per pay period.
 Enrollment forms and Frequently Asked Questions are available on County’s websites.
-You can visit CONEXIS’ website at www.conexis.com/FSA or call customer service (1-866-279-8385).
+You can visit WageWorks' website at https://employerbenefits.wageworks.com or call customer service (1-866-279-8385).

-Please keep your debit card if you plan to enroll for 2015.
-CONEXIS will automatically reload the card with your new annual FSA contribution.
+Please keep your debit card if you plan to re-enroll each year until it expires.
+WageWorks will automatically reload the card with your new annual FSA contribution.